FarronF/limerick-council-meetings/meetings/2018/11/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 16th October 2018.md

 dated 10th October, 2018 giving an update in relation to the flooding issues in Foynes.

-The report was noted by Members.---
+The report was noted by Members.
+---
 6

 **9.**